College Conversations: How Soon Is Soon Enough?

 - Dig deeper financially.
 Talk about the tuition cost of your student’s prospective college, and what steps can they take to offset them?
 Does that mean financial aid, grants, scholarships, or loans?
 Are there family plans to help pay for your student’s education like a 529?
 Will work study be an option?
 Talking about finances now gives you both time to figure things out.

 - Are their eyes bigger than their stomach?
-Frank discussions about what certain lifestyles cost could help your student determine what they would like to study or what career to pursue.
+Honest discussions about what certain lifestyles cost could help your student determine what they would like to study or what career to pursue.
 Explaining housing, utility, transportation, and entertainment costs could help them decide just how lavishly they wish to live.

 - Share honestly.
 Be as transparent about your college experience as you can.
 Discuss the workload, responsibility, and discipline that comes with taking classes.
 Share your good times, your challenges, and be ready for lots of questions.